Hold space for yourself, it really matters

 Tips on how to hold space for yourself

-When I think about self-love I often think about the roots of a tree, some of them are strong and some fragile.
-Some are twisted up and complicated and some are gently flowing through the ground below.
-But the tree is not complete or healthy without acknowledging and supporting all it’s roots.
+When I think about self-love, I often think about the roots of a tree; some are strong, and some are fragile.
+Some are twisted up and complicated, and some gently flow through the ground below.
+But the tree is not complete or healthy without acknowledging and supporting all its roots.
 The same is true for us as humans.
 We all have fears and doubts, things we would like to be that we are not.
-But we also all have value, ways we shine things we do unlike no other.
+But we also all have value, ways we shine, stuff we do unlike no other.

 Save time to listen

 It is so easy in the hustle and bustle of our day to miss the subtle signs our body and our mind send to us.
-We miss a meal, work through a break or neglect personal time to drive our kids to a practice.
-We often give up our personal quiet time where we have space to reflect, to be alone, to be still, to dream making it easy to loose our connection to our self.
-Instead of being stuck in this cycle, or trying to find chunks of time, start with something small, look for one place you could take a 5 minutes walk in your day or sit quietly for 5 minutes.
-Allow this time to just listen to your body and your mind observing what comes with acceptance and loving kindness.
+We cut a meal, work through a break or neglect personal time to drive our kids to practice.
+We often give up our quiet time where we have space to reflect, be alone, be still, and dream, making it easy to lose our connection to ourselves.
+Instead of being stuck in this cycle or trying to find chunks of time, start with something small; look for one place you could take 5 minutes to walk in your day or sit quietly for 5 minutes.
+Allow this time to listen to your body and mind observing what comes with acceptance and loving-kindness.

 Understand your need for boundaries

 Have you ever heard that expectations are the root of all disappointment?
-Take a moment to think back to the last time you felt disappointment and what didn’t happen that you expected?
+Take a moment to think back to the last time you felt disappointed and what didn’t happen that you expected?
 Now take a moment to explore how that expectation was communicated.
-This exploration can be quite helpful in understand your values, what matters most to you and what needs you needs met.
-By understanding our needs we are then able to communicate and have good boundaries that allow us to say no without guilt and to set our relationships up for success.
+This exploration can be pretty helpful in understanding your values, what matters most to you and what needs your needs met.
+By understanding our needs, we can communicate and have good boundaries that allow us to say no without guilt and set our relationships up for success.

 Speaking of saying no

-Have you ever found yourself drowning in things you don’t want to do wishing you could be doing the things you do want to?
-Getting caught in the pleasing others to be accepted by others cycle can be exhausting.
-For me this was a big part of my well being and lifestyle changes that invited my health and wellness back.
-Now I begin with 2 questions before I say yes.
+Have you ever found yourself drowning in things you don’t want to do wish you could be doing the items you want?
+Getting caught in pleasing others to be accepted by others can be exhausting.
+This was a big part of my well-being and lifestyle changes that invited my health and wellness back.
+Now I begin with two questions before I say yes.
 1. How does this connect to my values?
-2. If I didn’t do this what would I be able to do?
+2. If I didn’t do this, what would I be able to do?

-This way of honoring your values and your capacity allows you to be kind to yourself.
-To be connected with what you are doing and removes the resentment that often follows saying yes when we should have said no. And then by taking the time to hold space for ourselves to be connected to our tasks and our giving we are able to show up in integrity, do a good job and we also give others the permission through watching our actions to do the same.
+Honouring your values and capacity allows you to be kind to yourself.
+Being connected with what you are doing removes the resentment that often follows saying yes when we should have said no. And then, by taking the time to hold space for ourselves to be connected to our tasks and our giving, we can show up in integrity, do a good job, and permit others through watching our actions to do the same.

 Ask for help

 Give yourself 100% permission to ask for help when you need it.
-This is a gift to yourself that consistently reaffirms that you are worthy, that you can and will support yourself.
+This gift to yourself consistently reaffirms that you are worthy and can and will support yourself.
 It helps you build resilience and relationships.

 Be unapologetic-ally you!
-See yourself for all the amazing uniqueness you are.
+See yourself for all the wonderful uniqueness you are.
 Stay true to yourself, your dreams your desires.
-Know your worth, live in your capacity and be there for yourself so you can be there for others.
+Know your worth, live in your capacity and be there for yourself for others.

 Give yourself permission

-You may have noticed I have said this quite often in this post, so I thought I would touch on in a bit on it’s own.
-We often place so many expectations and judgement on ourselves and neglect allowing ourselves permission.
+You may have noticed I have said this quite often in this post, so I thought I would touch on its own in a bit.
+We often place so many expectations and judgement on ourselves and neglect to allow ourselves permission.

 Take a moment to think about an area where you feel stuck or struggling to move forward at the pace you want.
-Now ask yourself this question “what do I need permission to do differently?”
+Now ask yourself, “what do I need permission to do differently?”
 Allow yourself the freedom to explore new possibilities, without boundaries, without limitations or judgment.
 Take yourself to the innocence of being a child, the curiosity and sense of no limits.
-What would you do if there were no restrictions, limits or boundaries?
-What wouldn’t be holding your back?
+What would you do if there were no restrictions, limitations or boundaries?
+What wouldn’t be holding you back?

-Read our last week’s post “What it takes to hold space for someone else”
+Read last week’s post, “What it takes to hold space for someone else.”